 Magnification reveals the truth about the world around us.
 Our lesson is about magnifying God by our lives.
 As the world watches our actions and listens to our words, they should see God in us.
-God created and saved us to glorify, or make Him known, to the world.
-We will talk more about that in our lesson today.
+God created and saved us to glorify Him, meaning making Him known to the world.
+This lesson will teach us about glorifying God.